X16Community/faq/articles/r47 update guide.md

 3. type `LOAD UPDATE.PRG` and press RETURN
 4. Type `RUN` and press RETURN
 5. You'll get some warning screens about compatibility.
 These are normal.
+    * You will need to press `SPACE` and `Y` quite a few times before you get to the point where flashing will begin.
+    * The Updater application does provide quite detailed instructions.
+Read everything carefully.
 6. The ROM will update first.
 Once that's done, you'll be told to close the JP1 pin on VERA.
 Don't actually close the pin until after the program has read VERA.BIN (the bottom portion of the screen will be filled with dots) and the